This is Part II of Ten Business Counterespionage Tips Competitors Don’t Want You to Know. Click here for Part I.

 - Answering Machines and Voice Mail.
 Messages left on many home answering machines, and phone company provided voice mail, can be remotely accessed using simple codes.
 Easy to hack.
 Most people never change the code which comes preset in new machines and services.
 Some answering machines also have a remote listen-in feature.
 Solution… Read your manual carefully so you understand the features.
 Use a quality passcode.
 Keep it private.
 Never leave confidential details on another person’s answering machine or voice mail.

 - Fax Machines.
-Some fax machines still use disposable rolls of black film in the printing process.
+Still in use in many businesses, some older fax machines use disposable rolls of black film in the printing process.
 Used rolls contain an exact copy of all faxes received.
 If you still require fax capabilities, use a machine which uses powder toner, and offers easy wiping of transmissions from the memory.
 Receiving an after hours fax transmission is similar to receiving mail without an envelope.
 Sensitive messages may read by bored guards and other after-hours workers.
 Solution… Use a fax which stores transmissions and requires a password to print them.

 Surprise business counterespionage tip: Fax lines should be part of your Technical Surveillance Countermeasures (TSCM) inspections.
 Not primarily because your are concerned about information interception.
 Because they are a direct line to the outside world on which a remote-controlled room eavesdropping device can be easily attached.